mahrang/Concurrent-Traffic-Simulation/README.md

 Vehicles cross intersections when traffic lights are green and stop at intersections where traffic lights are red.

+The traffic lights are the red and green dots, indicating red and green lights.

+The other circles are the vehicles.

 In Paris:

 ![Paris](https://github.com/user-attachments/assets/4e61936f-6aba-4833-b157-91136f8e8eb1)